ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 Optionally, PDA deployments can choose to ensure their output F achieves [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy).
-A simple approach would require both the helper and leader to add two-sided noise (e.g. sampled from a two-sided geometric distribution) to outputs.
+A simple approach would require the aggregators to add two-sided noise (e.g. sampled from a two-sided geometric distribution) to outputs.
-Since each aggregator is adding noise independently, privacy can be guaranteed even if one of the aggregators is malicious.
+Since each aggregator is adding noise independently, privacy can be guaranteed even if all but one of the aggregators is malicious.
 Differential privacy is a strong privacy definition, and protects users in extreme circumstances: Even if an adversary has prior knowledge of every input in a batch except for one, that one record is still protected.